 - NAME OF VIRUS AND ILLNESS: The World Health Organization has named the new coronavirus SARS-CoV-2 (“severe acute respiratory syndrome coronavirus 2”).
 The disease SARS-CoV-2 causes is called “coronavirus disease 2019” (COVID-19).

 - SYMPTOMS: SARS-CoV-2 appears to cause fever and cough in nearly all cases of symptomatic COVID-19, and shortness of breath if severe.
 Decreased sense of smell, and a corresponding decrease sense of taste, has been reported to be associated with COVID-19 as well in a significant percentage of patients.
 Other symptoms such as diarrhea, sore throat, headache, are less common, but can be see in COVID-19.
 Chest x-ray usually shows pneumonia in both lungs (“bilateral pneumonia”).
 PLEASE NOTE: “Pneumonia” refers to lung tissue inflammation caused by bacteria, viruses, and other medical issues.
 Vaccines that we have in the US to protect against pneumococcal pneumonia (Pneumovax, Prevnar 13), a bacterial infection, DO NOT provide protection against COVID-19.
 In fact, there is no evidence that any vaccine we currently possess (“flu,” measles, etc.) provides any protection whatsoever against coronavirus.
 These vaccines provide important protection against other diseases, some of which can even develop alongside COVID-19.

 - IF YOU TEST NEGATIVE FOR ACTIVE DISEASE: Please discuss this with your doctor.
 It is possible that the result is a “false negative” (see above under “TYPES OF TESTING”), even with nasal or oral swab PCR (the most accurate testing).
 Rapid test kits can give false negative and false positive results (see above).
-Currently, we are telling patients that, if their symptoms were consistent with COVID-19 and their test was negative, it is still possible they actually were positive.
+Currently, we are telling patients that, if their symptoms were consistent with COVID-19 and their PCR or molecular test was negative, it is still possible they actually were positive.